 Illuminations is definitely the grown-up nighttime show

-Epcot is great year-round, but it really shines during my two favorite festivals.
-The Flower and Garden festival in the spring is the most beautiful time at any of the parks.
+Epcot is great year-round, but it really shines during the festivals.
+The International Flower and Garden Festival in the spring is the most beautiful time at any of the parks.
 Gorgeous topiaries of favorite Disney characters pop up all around the park, and brightly colored flowers seem to cover every square inch of the park.
 There are usually some good classic rock bands playing in the American Gardens theater too.
 I’ve seen The Monkees there a bunch of times, though that was before their lead singer, Davy Jones, passed away.

 NYE at Epcot is still the best party I’ve ever attended.
 As the clock ticks down to midnight, guests pack World Showcase dancing at stages set up throughout the area.
 You can choose your favorite DJ or band and stay there or float around to all of them.
 Yes, it’s crazy crowded, but it’s also an absurd amount of fun.
 There are also plenty of unique drinks to sample.
 The night is capped off with a special New Year’s presentation of Illuminations which features each country celebrating in the order that January 1st begins in their time zone.
 Get there super early as the park typically closes for capacity and be prepared to battle crowds, but it’s an absolute blast.
 Don’t forget to grab your free party hats and horns.